Moses-Martins/Diversity-and-Inclusion-Dashboard/README.md

 - **Demographic Analysis:** Age distribution and regional diversity of employees.
 - **Departmental Insights:** Performance review assessment (PRA) statuses by department and job level.

+### Screenshot
+This page provides a high-level summary of diversity and inclusion metrics, including gender distribution and overall performance ratings.